wur-bioinformatics/introduction-to-bioinformatics/week3.md

 Consensus trees.
 Three primary trees are shown on top, their strict and 50% majority-rule consensus trees on the bottom.
 Credits: {cite}`phylogenetic_approach_1998`.
 :::
+(parsimonyanalysis)=
 #### Parsimony analysis

 The simplest method for character-based tree building is _parsimony analysis_ in which, character-by-character, the fit (of each character) onto a candidate tree is counted (see {numref}`parsimony`).
-Some characters may have changed only once but did so in multiple sequences (_synapomorphies_, see above, [Characters & trees](charactersandtrees)), whereas others may have changed several times independently (_homoplasies_).
+Some characters may have changed only once but did so in multiple sequences (_synapomorphies_, whereas others may have changed several times independently (_homoplasies_).
-Some characters may have changed only in one of the sequences (_autapomorphy_).
+Some characters may have changed only in one of the sequences (_autapomorphy_) (see above, [Characters & trees](charactersandtrees)).
 When all characters in the MSA have been evaluated, the overall score of the fit of the data with that candidate tree is calculated by adding up the changes across all characters (as in {numref}`parsimony`).
 Then, another candidate tree is assumed and the process is carried out again.
 More and more trees are compared this way until either a single best or a group of _equally most parsimonious_ reconstructions remains.
-Given the vastness of tree spaces for even moderate numbers of terminals (see [Box 1](w3box1_bifurcating)) this process may take some time to complete.
+Given the vastness of tree spaces for even moderate numbers of terminals (see [Box 2](w3box2_bifurcating)) this process may take some time to complete.
 Usually only heuristic search methods (see [Tree space and heuristic search methods](treespaceandheuristicsearchmethods)) are applied in case of >15 terminals.
-%#% For the term synapomorphies the reader is being refered to an earlier section in the chapter, while the next figure explains the same concept again (merge these sections somewhat). - Homoplasies are described in the text but not visually represented in the figure.
+%#% Homoplasies are described in the text but not visually represented in a figure.
 :::{figure} images/Week3/parsimony.png
 :alt: Parsimony analysis, in which character state changes in the MSA are indicated on the resulting trees.
 :width: 100%